View Document Text

 exchange-traded funds.

-The Adviser, at its sole discretion, may waive and/or charge a lesser advisory
+The Advisor, at its sole discretion, may waive and/or charge a lesser advisory

 fee based upon certain criteria.
 For example: historical client relationship,